 Title: Admissions Counselor

-Territory: Freshman Students - South Carolina (counties: Cherokee, Chester, Chesterfield, Fairfield, Lancaster, Spartanburg, York), Massachusetts, New Hampshire, New Jersey (Last names beginning with N - Z), Pennsylvania
+Territory: Freshman Students - South Carolina (counties: Cherokee, Chester, Chesterfield, Fairfield, Lancaster, Lexington, Richland, Spartanburg, Union, York), Massachusetts, New Hampshire, Pennsylvania

 Educational Background: B.S. in Biology